amane-atexcel/PLP_SEE/README.md

 How to Use
 Clone or download the repository.

-Open the index.html file in your web browser.
+Open the Calculator.py file in your computer.

 Click the buttons to input numbers and operations.